collective/tutorial.todoapp/docs/chapter_0.rst

     > ./bin/instance fg

 #.
 Open up your browser and navigate to ``http://localhost:8080``
 #.
 Click 'Create a New Plone Site'.
-The default username and password for this buildout is admin/admin
+The default username and password for this
+   buildout is ``admin:admin``.

 #.
 Change the `name` and `id` if you wish, but keep in mind that for this
    tutorial we will assume the name of the site is ``Plone`` and is located at